Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 Jake Knapp is the author of the book "Sprint."

-Its primary advantage is based on reducing the risk of failure, but only if we have limitations in the contract (such as execution time, budget, etc.).
-What's more, Cascade allows us to identify the fundamental phases of software development and organize the development process.
+Its primary advantage is reducing the risk of failure, but only if the contract has limitations (such as execution time, budget, etc.).
+Moreover, cascade allows project managers to identify the fundamental phases of software development and organize the development process.
 That translates into easier planning and management.
+It allows us to create strategic plans.

-The most significant disadvantage of the Cascade is that the subsequent phases are strictly defined, which is a major limitation and sometimes hinders project implementation.
+The most significant disadvantage of the cascade is that the subsequent phases are strictly defined, which is a considerable limitation and sometimes hinders project implementation.

 We should remember that the project assumptions can change dynamically, so it's better to bet on flexibility.